momentum-design/momentum-design/packages/components/conventions/component-css-rem-unit.md

     ```

 3. **Avoid Using `px` Directly**:
-    - Refrain from using `px` for font sizes, margins, paddings, and other dimensions.
-    - Use `px` only when absolutely necessary, such as for border widths or media queries.
+    - We should refrain from using `px` unless absolutely necessary.
+Any instances where `px` might be required should be discussed prior to implementation.

 ## Conclusion